deanishe/alfred-fakeum/README.md

 Alfred Fakeum
 =============

 Generate fake test data in Alfred for testing.
+Based on [Faker][faker].

 ![][demo]